tofetpuzo/Client-Server-Architecture/project5.md

 ![name](./images/comb-server.png)

-The next step is to remotely connect using the following commands
+These are the steps necessary to demonstrate a basic Client-server architecture using MYSQL.
 1. The first step was to install mysql-client on the client server and mysql-client.

 2. After which I had to create a user on the mysql-server database using this code below.

 `CREATE USER 'me'@'mysql-client-IP' IDENTIFIED BY 'password'`.